fholzi8/Ansible_NSO_pyATS/README.md

 Configure ip helpers to interfaces

-  name: configure ip helpers on multiple interfaces
+	- name: configure ip helpers on multiple interfaces
 	ios_config:
 	 lines:
 		 - ip helper-address 172.26.1.10
  		- ip helper-address 172.26.3.8
 	 parents: "{{ item }}"
 	with_items:
 		 - interface Ethernet1
  		- interface Ethernet2
 		 - interface GigabitEthernet1

 	- name: check the running-config against master config
 	 ios_config:
  	  diff_against: intended
  	  intended_config: "{{ lookup('file', 'master.cfg') }}"

-And how does it look if you do a task with regex
+And how does it look if you do a little bit more intelligent task for example managing syslog?

+First of all, what is to do to write an Ansible playbook?

+<h5>Planning a Playbook</h5>

+ * read configuration
+ * get networkdevice configuration
+ * add logging level and severity
+ * update terminal/buffered logging if needed
+ * add logging server(s) and remove wrong ones
+ * save configuration if necessary

+Comfiguration file could look like this: